srkunze/xheap/README.rst

 About that removal of items ...
 -------------------------------

 Imagine a priority queue of tasks.
-Say, you need to remove an arbitrary item from a heap.
+Say, you need to remove an arbitrary item from it.
 Just call ``remove``.

 .. code:: python